hashicorp/consul/website/source/docs/guides/dns-cache.html.markdown

 ## TTL Values

-TTL values can be set to allow DNS results to be cached upstream of Consul which can be reduce the number of lookups and to amortize the latency of doing a DNS lookup.
+TTL values can be set to allow DNS results to be cached downstream of Consul which can be reduce the number of lookups and to amortize the latency of doing a DNS lookup.
 By default, all TTLs are zero, preventing any caching.